-Here are the two setups visualized:
+Here are the two setups visualized, showcasing the main differences:

-|2.||At least 4 boxes (2 application servers, 2 SANs).||Two servers are sufficient|
+|2.||At least four boxes (2 application servers, 2 SANs).||Two servers are sufficient.|

-|3.||DM-Mirror has only recently got a
+|3.||DM-Mirror has only recently gotten a ||Optimized Activity Log.|

-|4.||Maintenance needs multiple commands||Single userspace command: |
+|4.||Maintenance needs multiple commands.||Single userspace command: |

-|5.||Split-Brain not automatically handled||Automatical Split-Brain detection, policies via DRBD configuration|
+|5.||Split-Brain is not automatically handled.||Automatical Split-Brain detection – policies via DRBD configuration.|

-|6.||Data Verification needs to get all data over the network – twice||Online-Verify transports (optionally) only checksums over the wire|
+|6.||Data Verification needs to get all data over the network – twice||Online-Verify transports (optionally) only checksums over the wire.|

-|7.||Asynchronous mode (via WAN) not in standard product||Protocol A available, optional proxy for compression and buffering|
+|7.||Asynchronous mode (via WAN), not in a standard product.||Protocol A available – optional proxy for compression and buffering.|

-|8.||Black Box||GPL solution, integrated in standard Linux Kernel since 2.6.33|
+|8.||Black Box.||GPL solution, integrated in standard Linux Kernel since 2.6.33.|